mdj0025/2210-hands-on/getting-started/README.md

 1. Back in the main Vocareum interface, click on *My Work* for Lab 1.
 1. Click on *Upload* in the left pane of the Lab 1 workbench and follow the instructions to upload the `WarEagle.java` file.
 1. Click *Submit* to have this file submitted as your work for Lab 1.
-1. Notice the Submission Report is the output from running the JUnit tests that the instructor has associated with this lab.
+1. Notice the Submission Report is the output from running the JUnit tests that the instructor has associated with this submission.